enkidevs/curriculum/lua/lua-core/intro-to-lua-ii/installing-lua-ii.md

 You can then enter Lua code and see it executed.

-> To open a command prompt, press the Windows search option (or the Launchpad Icon for mac) and search for terminal.
+> To open a command prompt, press the Windows search option (or the Launchpad Icon for Mac) and search for terminal.

 ![command-prompt](https://img.enkipro.com/7526a646ae91a958b2ef620e5351e999.png)